PB Fintech Q2 loss narrows to Rs 187 crore; adjusted Ebitda positive by Q4, says company

 "While there has been an industry slowdown in retail protection sales, we delivered 34 per cent growth in health insurance premiums and 29% in life insurance new biz premiums, which is 2-5 times of the industry.
 We stay confident of being adjusted Ebitda positive by Q4 this year," the company said in a BSE filing.

-The company said it is now clocking aa monthly run rate of Rs 12,000 crore disbursal and 5 lakh credit card issuances on an annualised basis.
+The company said it is now clocking aa monthly run rate of Rs 12,000 crore disbursal and 5 lakh credit card issuance on an annualised basis.

 Over 31 million customers have accessed credit score on Paisabazaar platform from 824 towns, it said adding that 73 per cent of cards issued in Q2 were end-to-end (E2E) digital.